Fugtemypt123/fugtemypt123.github.io/_pages/about.md

 I am a second-year undergraduate student at [Yuanpei College (YPC)](https://yuanpei.pku.edu.cn/) of [Peking University](https://english.pku.edu.cn/), also a sophomore in [Zhi Class](https://www.cis.pku.edu.cn/rcpy/zbpy.htm).
 I major in Artificial Intelligence, with GPA ranking top 10%.
 (1st in YPC Zhi Class)

 I am honored to be advised by [Prof. Yang Liu](http://www.csyangliu.com/) in [Wangxuan Institute of Computer Technology, Peking University](https://www.icst.pku.edu.cn/index.htm), and to collaborate with the great senior [Ting Lei](https://ltttpku.github.io/).
 My research interests are broadly in **Computer Vision** and **Multi-Modal Learning**.
 Currently, I have done some work on human-object interaction detection (HOID) and multimodal tool usage.
+My research ideal is to develop intelligent technologies that adapt to real-world scenarios, and through a sound open source community, enable every member of society to realize their life dreams through AI.

 Besides research, I am also an amateur enthusiast of algorithm competitions and have a <span style="color:orange">Master</span> title on [Codeforces](https://codeforces.com/profile/Fugtemypt).